-The Rose Park neighborhood of Long Beach has steadily grown in popularity and it’s easy to see why as this neighborhood maintains its small town feeling even in its urban setting.
+It’s easy to see why Rose Park has grown in popularity.
+Even though it’s in an urban setting, it maintains its welcoming and friendly “small-town” feel.
 Named by This Old House as one of the nation’s “Best Old House Neighborhoods” in 2012, Rose Park has continued to attract residents who appreciate its rich history, diversity, convenient location, and close knit community.

 “It’s a hipper, expanded version of Mayberry, a place where locals gather in the park for picnics or yoga classes and where impromptu concerts might break out on porches on summer nights,” This Old House noted.
 “Rose Park is also adjacent to Retro Row, a three-block commercial strip that’s home to pubs, shops, and a restored 1920s Art Deco movie house.”